leanprover/vscode-lean4/README.md

 ## Features

-We currently support
+We currently support a variety of features.

-* hovering
-* completions
+* incremental recompilation and checking via the Lean server
+* server output on hover
+* auto-completion based on context and type via the Lean server
-* diagnostics
+* diagnostics based on the Lean server
+* Unicode input support
+* batch file execution
+* region of interest checking (i.e control over how much of the project we check)

 <!--\!\[feature X\]\(images/feature-x.png\)-->